clir-abvi-portal/clir-abvi-portal/pages/partners.md

 ### Portal Collections

 ## Iowa State University
-Iowa State University Library supports a public land-grant university of over 30,000 students.
-Library collections serve the academic and research needs of the university, reflected in its seven colleges (not including the Graduate College): Agriculture and Life Sciences, Business, Design, Engineering, Health and Human Sciences, Liberal Arts and Sciences, and Veterinary Medicine.
-Iowa State University served as the lead institution on the grant, and hosts the portal.
-Library staff oversaw the administration of the grant, created metadata guidelines for grant partners, provided digitization and conservation work and advice, created the portal, and contributed content.

-### Related Materials
 Search all Iowa State University’s Special Collections and University Archives with CARDinal: Cyclone Archival Research Database, or click on the links to specific collection descriptions below:

 * [Black Student Alliance records](https://n2t.net/ark:/87292/w9nk36b81), RS 22/3/5